Should Europe pay Manila for luring away Filipino nurses? – DW – 08/10/2023

 A diplomatic source also told DW that Germany has a policy of not exacerbating another country's brain drain.
 The Philippines, according to the diplomat, already trains more nurses and other health care workers than it needs locally.

 And yet, the cracks in the Philippines' health care system keep growing.
-The issue had spiked when the COVID-19 pandemic hit the country and many of them left the Philippines for better wages and better working hours abroad.
+The issue spiked when the COVID-19 pandemic hit the country and many health care workers left the Philippines for better wages and better working hours abroad.

 Filipino Nurses United, a national labor association, decried a "crisis in nursing" last month.

-"Nurses are so overworked and exhausted, working more than 8 hours per shift, extending to 2-4 which are unpaid," they claim.
+"Nurses are so overworked and exhausted, working more than eight hours per shift, extending to two-four which are unpaid," the group claimed.

-According to the advocacy group, even the prestigious Philippine General Hospital in Manilla is facing a shortage of between 400 and 600 nurses.
+According to the advocacy group, even the prestigious Philippine General Hospital in Manila is facing a shortage of between 400 and 600 nurses.

 The Philippines' Department of Health estimated in 2021 that 316,000 licensed Filipino nurses, or 51% of the total number of qualified staff, had migrated overseas.

-And regardless of the alleged surplus of health care workers, the government estimated last year that there was a shortage of 106,000 nurses in the country's facilities and hospitals.

-"The so-called brain drain in the country needs to be addressed by the government, because we need our health care workers to stay here in the country to help our health care system," the Health Undersecretary Maria Rosario Vergere said.
+"The so-called brain drain in the country needs to be addressed by the government, because we need our health care workers to stay here in the country to help our health care system," said Health Undersecretary Maria Rosario Vergeire.

 Push for EU countries to fund nursing schools

-The government is currently debating offering better wages or short-term changes to who can practice.
+The government is currently debating plans to offer better wages or short-term changes to who can practice.

-But a long-term solution must involve more international financial support for the Philippine health care education system, analysts say.
+But a long-term solution must involve more international financial support for the Philippine health care education system, analysts have said.

 "It would be advisable for European states to prioritize their foreign aid policy and invest more in Philippine health education services," said Babate of the Filipino Nursing Diaspora Network.